Services | Library I.T.

 - If you have problems accessing your StMU Webmail account or the MySTMU portal, then please consult StMU IT Help Documents

 - Please check your email regularly or arrange to have your StMU mail forwarded to another email address.
-You can consult the IT Help Documents for instructions on forwarding your email.
+If you’re unsure how to set up email forwarding, then please consult the following online instructions.